 Most people in Harlan had a positive opinion about the coal industry and were willing to share how their community and economy depend on coal.
 “We got a lot of information from a [local] miner.
 He was a college graduate and a teacher, but he decided that he could make more money in the coal mine,” Meyertholen said.
 “Students got a lot of the other side of what they thought they knew,” he said.

 Over the course of the week, the students reflected on the divergent views they heard from anti-coal, environmental groups and the local community.
 “It makes it difficult because I don’t know what the solution is.
 But I know the solution isn’t as simple as I thought,” Fink said.
 Through conversations, Fink discovered that she was missing a key element of this debate: the people in these communities.

 Looking back on her experience, Fink is grateful to have gained a more holistic understanding of the coal industry, which she would not have received without working in the Harlan community.
 For Fink and Burton, the trip also served as a reminder of how much there is to learn outside of the classroom.

-“ASB is an amazing way to explore pressing and troubling social justice issues around the country, while meeting and become extremely close to 10–15 people from Georgetown that you would never have been able to know otherwise,” Burton said.
+“ASB is an amazing way to explore pressing and troubling social justice issues around the country while meeting and becoming extremely close to 10–15 people from Georgetown that you would never have been able to know otherwise,” Burton said.
 “The mission of ASB embodies the ideals Georgetown was founded on, and it’s a must before you graduate.”